Skip to content ↓

 • Art.
 As part of our art curriculum, not only do children have opportunities to create their own artwork and develop their own art skills, but they also learn about the work of others and how they have contributed to wider culture.
 You can read more about our art curriculum here.

 • Music.
 At Stepney Park, all children across key stages 1 and 2 learn to play a musical instrument.
-They also have weekly opportunities to listen to and discuss a wide range of music composed and performed by musicians from a range of ethnicities and cultures.
+They also have weekly opportunities to listen to and discuss a wide range of music composed and performed by musicians from a range of cultures.
 Children are also able to join our school choir.
 You can read more about our music curriculum here.

 • Performances.
 Over time, children take part in a range of performances including Christmas shows, End of Year shows, musical concerts, poetry performances, talent shows and sharing assemblies.
 Children also have the opportunities to enjoy the performances of others, for example through theatre visits.

-• After School Clubs.
-Children are offered opportunities to attend after school clubs covering a wide range of cultural interests including music production, sewing, arts and crafts, board games, henna art, a range of sports, yoga, chess and computing.
+• After-School Clubs.
+Children are offered opportunities to attend after-school clubs covering a wide range of cultural interests including music production, sewing, arts and crafts, board games, henna art, a range of sports, yoga, chess and computing.